- Reference Number: HEY-012/2023

 Can there be any complications or risks?

-As with all surgery there are small risks involved.
+As with all surgeries, there are small risks involved.
 The complications of cataract operations are rare but can be very serious, with potential life changing effects, so we are obliged to discuss these with you.
 Most complications of surgery can be managed successfully.
 All of these complications can lead to a delay in recovery of your eye.
 You may require further operations or treatment and require further follow up appointments.
 In rare circumstances, you may need to stay in hospital for treatment of complications.

 Generally speaking, the risk of losing the sight or even the eye from cataract surgery has been put at less than 0.03%.

-You can rest assured that we do not consider surgery for your eye without weighing up the risks and advantages of surgery with you.
+You can be rest assured that we do not consider surgery for your eye without weighing up the risks and advantages of surgery with you.
 We will discuss any additional risks that apply to your situation at the pre-operative assessment clinic.
 Bearing these risks in mind, cataract surgery should not be undertaken lightly.
 It is not a “simple operation.”
 It is a major operation on your eye.

 The risks and complications associated with cataract surgery are detailed below.
+The list is not exhaustive, as rare or very unusual complications can occur.
+The final result from surgery cannot be guaranteed.

 - During the operation we normally place the implant (intraocular lens) on the membrane, which was part of the cataract (called the posterior capsule).
 For various reasons, a hole may develop in this membrane (posterior capsule rupture) and this may lead to further complications.
 It may be necessary to place the implant in a different position within the eye, or it may be necessary to delay inserting the lens implant until a later date.